andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - The term "keeping up with the Jonses" was introduced in 1976 to refer to the idea that we are never satisfied anymore.

 -  Another flaw in the human character is that everybody wants to build and nobody wants to do maintenance. ― Kurt Vonnegut

+- Anybody who doesn’t change their mind a lot is dramatically underestimating the complexity of the world we live in. - Jeff Bezos